yt-project/yt/doc/source/analyzing/analysis_modules/halo_mass_function.rst

   3. (dn/dM)*dM (differential number density of halos, per Mpc^3 (NOT h^3/Mpc^3) in this bin.
   4. cumulative number density of halos (per Mpc^3, NOT h^3/Mpc^3) in this bin.

-Below is an example of the output for both the haloes and the (Warren) analytical fit, for three datasets.
+Below is an example of the output for both the halos and the (Warren) analytical fit, for three datasets.
 The black lines are the calculated halo mass functions, and the blue lines the analytical fit set by initial conditions.
-This simulation shows typical behavior, in that there are too few small haloes compared to the fit due to lack of mass and gravity resolution for small haloes.
-But at higher mass ranges, the simulated haloes are quite close to the analytical fit.
+This simulation shows typical behavior, in that there are too few small halos compared to the fit due to lack of mass and gravity resolution for small halos.
+But at higher mass ranges, the simulated halos are quite close to the analytical fit.

 .. image:: _images/halo_mass_function.png